LNG from Africa

 1. You need a feed-gas source with a sufficiently stable flow (or economically stabilizable flow) of natural gas to feed the plant

-2. You need a reserve that is capable to provide the necessary feed-gas volumes reliably for 20 years at least
+2. You need a reserve that is capable of providing the necessary feed-gas volumes reliably for 20 years at least

-3. You need feed-gas that is not too dirty (Sulfur, CO2) in order to keep purification costs in check
+3. You need feed gas that is not too dirty (Sulfur, CO2) to keep purification costs in check

 4. You better have very wet gas as the economics from liquids will spruce up your economics